ansa-zanjbeel/Python-Projects/readme.md

 ### Features?

 * `Encrypt:`
-Securely encrypts your input using a specified password
+Securely encrypts your input using a specified password.

 * `Decrypt:`
-Decrypts encrypted data using the correct password
+Decrypts encrypted data using the correct password.

 * `Reset:`
-Clears all input and output fields, allowing for a fresh start
+Clears all input and output fields, allowing for a fresh start.

 * `Error Handling:`
-Invalid password & Input password
+Invalid password & Input password.